bhofmei/jbplugin-seqview/README.md

 #Sequence Views Plugin
 This is a JBrowse plugin

-This plugin allowst the user to manually switch between feature/read views and histogram views.
+This plugin allows the user to manually switch between feature/read views and histogram views.
 Normally, the switch between view styles depends on the zoom level, which can be frustrating.

 ##Install